Chair - Lucy Hughes Turnbull AO, Turnbull & Partners

 He was previously the Head of Marketing and Managing Director of Nationwide News for the News Limited group – a position he held for seven years, with responsibility across News Corp’s 11 divisions in the region.
 For four years he was the Director of Marketing for the Herald and Weekly Times in Victoria.

 His previous directorships have been the International Newspaper Marketing Association, Pacific Area Newspaper

-Max Moore-Wilton AC, Sydney Airport Holdings
+Max Moore-Wilton AC, Sydney Airport Corporation

 Max is Chairman of Southern Cross Austereo Media Group (previously Macquarie Media Group) (appointed 2007).

 From 1996 Max was Secretary to the Department of Prime Minister and Cabinet where he oversaw fundamental reform to the Commonwealth Public Service.
 Max has had a distinguished career in both the private and public sectors.
 He has held positions as either chairman or board member of a number of major Commonwealth and State business enterprises, and has extensive experience in the transport sector.

 Michael Rose, Allens